vkatari10/trading-bot/src/machine_learning/models/README.md

-# models/
+# `machine_learning/models`

-This folder contains files to train and export ML models that are trained on the `DataFrames`  obtained from the `../data` folder.
+The purpose of this folder is to contain the finalized machine learning model that we want to execute in real time.
+The model should be saved as a  `.pkl` model that is located in the `decider/` folder as the API server expects some model in this format to be located there.